sjelin/FluidJS/README.md

 Fluid.js
 ========

-Fluid.js is a new Model View Controler (MVC) designed to make it easier for webapps to have smooth transitions and animations.
+Fluid.js is a new Model View Controller (MVC) designed to make it easier for webapps to have smooth transitions and animations.

 ### Why?